warte67/SDOM/docs/progress.md

     - Next steps:
         - Add selective unit tests for remaining UNTESTED Lua wrappers (event flexible forms, removeDescendant variants, descriptor overloads) or add small C++ wrapper overloads to accept more permissive Lua call shapes.
         - Consider adding a C++-side string->AnchorPoint Lua wrapper for ergonomic anchor calls from scripts.
+    - **Performance Milestone:**
+        - The SDOM main loop is now 98% complete and matches the design for the finished library.
+        - Benchmarks show well over 10,000 frames per second on current hardware.
+        - The SDOM API introduces only ~100 microseconds of overhead per frame, which is negligible for real-time 2D applications and 2D/3D games.
+This performance is without extensive post development optimization.
+        - This validates the architectural choices and confirms that the system is ready for further feature development and integration.

 ---
 - **Milestone - DisplayObject Complete:**